raohmaru/CFC/o8g/Documents/CFC-Rules.md

 ## Back-ups
 You can attach cards from your hand on characters in your ring to raise its power.
 By doing so you are **backing-up** the character in your ring.

-To back-up a character, choose a card in your hand which subtype matches one those listed in the character.
+To back-up a character, choose a card in your hand which subtype matches one those listed in the back-up section of the character card.
 Then place the card below that character.

 Each character has a maximum number of back-ups, equal to the number of subtypes icons in its Back-ups list.
 Subtype icons indicate the compatible cards that can be used to back-up that character, and only one subtype per icon.
 *__Example:__ Red Arremer's back-ups list shows one Vampire icon and two Zombie icons.
 That means that Red Arremer can be backed-up exactly by one Vampire card and two Zombie cards.*